Jack-Anstey/Jack-Anstey/README.md

 <h1>Introduction</h1>

 <p>Hello!
 My name is Jack Anstey.
-I am an Emory Almuni where I majored both Computer Science and in the Math & Political Science joint major.
+I am an Emory Almuni where I majored in both Computer Science and in the Math & Political Science joint major.
 You can read more about my previous work and things about me at my website <a href = "https://jackanstey.com/" target="_blank">here</a>.</p>

 <p>I am also a GitHub Campus Expert Alumni and I'm always willing to help out if you have any questions about integrating GitHub onto your campus.</p>